 After having looked at some complicated twists and turns to create different types of braids we bring a chic and simple one for you.

 The rope braid is very easy to create yet looks so beautiful.
 It’s made by simply twisting 2 sections of hair individually, and then around each other.

 One more intricate hairstyle!
 The lattice braid is also called the basket weave braid.
 If you have got your hair colored this is a great hairstyle to show off those colored strands.
 You can sport this hairdo for night dates, parties and weddings.
 Practice them thoroughly and avoid entangling your hair.

 Bows are in trend since many years and there are no chances it will lose its popularity any soon.
 Different types of braids and the intricacy levels will make you wow at them.
 Take your braiding experience to new fashionable heights with these bow braids.
 They will make hair accessories unnecessary.

 15. Five Strand Braid

 To take the braiding education to a level higher you must definitely know about the five strand braid beauty.
-Monotoned hair does look enchanting in this awe-inspiring hairdo but if you have multicolored tresses this hairstyle will look marvelous.
+Monotoned hair does look enchanting in this awe-inspiring hairdo but if you have multicoloured tresses this hairstyle will look marvellous.

 This is not all.
 There are many variations to these braided hairdos.
 You can mix up different types of braids and create your own new look.